thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 - Explain the difference between `=`, `==`, and `===` in JavaScript.
 - Explain simple control flow examples using `if` statements.
 - Explain what type conversion is.
-- Name all the "falsy" values in JavaScript.
+- Name all the "falsey" values in JavaScript.

 ##Exercises: